Alabama Crimson Tide has a Strong History of Players in the Super Bowl

 For example, Tampa Bay tight end O.J.
 Howard and Kansas City wide receiver Gehrig Dieter helped their teams reach Super Bowl LV, won by the Buccaneers, but did not play in the game.
 Howard was on the injured list with a season-ending Achilles injury, and Dieter was on the Chiefs' practice squad.

-Overall, 47 former Crimson Tide players have participated in 38 Super Bowls heading into the Rams vs. the Bengals on Sunday.
+Overall, 49 former Crimson Tide players have participated in 39 Super Bowls heading into the 2022 season.

 Here's the breakdown of everyone who was on his teams' active roster for the Super Bowl: